-You'll find in this post the five current best Wi-Fi 7 routers to bring home today.
-They are all excellent options to consider when you need a new router or about to upgrade yours.
+This post lists the current top five best full-band(*) Wi-Fi 7 routers.
+They are all excellent options to consider when you need a new router or are about to upgrade yours.

 Generally, a Wi-Fi 7 broadcaster will work with most existing clients right out of the box—as long as they are not too old—or can be tweaked to work with all legacy ones.